Use a pre-launch report to identify issues

 If you'd like to view test results for specific languages, you can set up language preferences on the Pre-launch report settings page.
 You can select up to five languages.

-Tip: Since the pre-launch report runs automatically when you upload a test app bundle, you can only add language preferences after the initial test completes.
+Tip: Since the pre-launch report runs automatically when you upload a test app bundle, you can only add language preferences after the initial test is completed.

 View your pre-launch report